MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-10-21-8-0-ifix-release.md

 *For a cumulative list of all previous fixes, see the iFix download page on IBM Fix Central.*

 #### MobileFirst Server, Operational Analytics and Application Center
-> To upgrade, download and install the [MobileFirst Foundation DevKit for evaluators]({{site.baseurl}}/downloads/), [MobileFirst Foundation DevKit for customers](http://www.ibm.com/support/fixcentral/swg/quickorder?parent=ibm%7EOther%2Bsoftware&product=ibm/Other+software/IBM+MobileFirst+Platform+Foundation&release=8.0.0.0&platform=All&function=all&source=fc), or refresh your Mobile Foundation service from your service Dashboard.
+> To upgrade, download &amp; install the [Developer Kit for evaluators]({{site.baseurl}}/downloads/) / [Developer Kit for customers](http://www.ibm.com/support/fixcentral/swg/quickorder?parent=ibm%7EOther%2Bsoftware&product=ibm/Other+software/IBM+MobileFirst+Platform+Foundation&release=8.0.0.0&platform=All&function=all&source=fc), iFix package for production environment, or refresh your Mobile Foundation service from your service Dashboard.

 **MobileFirst Server**

 * PI70564 MONITOR ROLE SHOULD NOT BE ALLOWED TO PERFORM CERTAIN OPERTIONS
 * PI69736 PUSH CONFIGURATION ERROR IN LOG: FPWSE0003E: MISSING APNS CREDENTIALS
-* PI69380 SSL THREAD INFORMATION NOT CLEARED AFTER ADAPTER CALL, RESULTING IN A CERTIFICATE CHAINING ERROR
 * PI67550 PRODUCT INSTALLATION FAILS ON LIBERTY BASE EDITION
-* PI65271 PRODUCTION DB2 TABLES CREATION SCRIPTLIMITED TO 1 MB, WHICH IS TOO LIMITED
+* PI65271 PRODUCTION DB2 TABLES CREATION SCRIPT LIMITED TO 1 MB, WHICH IS TOO LIMITED
-* PI64813 OLD MOBILEFIRST ANDROID SDK IN DEVKIT DOWNLOAD CENTER
+* PI64813 OLD MOBILEFIRST ANDROID SDK IN THE CONSOLE'S DOWNLOAD CENTER
-* PI65022 MFP MIGRATION ASSISTANT TOOL DOES NOT IDENTIFY ALL DEPRECIATED APIS, AND INCLUDES A WRONG RESOLUTION
+* PI65022 MIGRATION ASSISTANT TOOL DOES NOT IDENTIFY ALL DEPRECATED APIS, AND INCLUDES A WRONG RESOLUTION

 **MobileFirst Operational Analytics**